-The Joint Base Myer-Henderson Hall Library staff is committed to the support of military and civilian personnel.
+The Joint Base Myer-Henderson Hall Library which is managed by the Directorate for Family and Morale, Welfare and Recreation (DFMWR) is fully committed to the support of military and civilian personnel.

 The library has a versatile collection of books, audio and visual materials and magazines for adults and children.
 This collection supports general and professional interests, recreational reading and academics.
 In addition, there are 11 public computers equipped with Microsoft Office (Word, Excel, Publisher) and internet access.
 The library staff provides real-reference services and can borrow materials through a network of special, public and academic libraries.
-Check the library at www.jbmhhmwr.com/ index/Library.html.
+Check the library at https://jbmhh.armymwr.com/programs/library.

 The library is located in Bldg.
-417 on the Fort Myer portion of the joint base; Hours are Monday through Thursday, 10 a.m. to 7 p.m., closed Friday and Saturday, open Sunday - noon to 5 p.m.
+417 on the Fort Myer portion of the joint base; Hours are Sunday 12-5, Monday 10-6, Tuesday-Thursday 10-4:30 pm; Closed Fridays, Saturdays and Federal Holidays.